gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     gstd = { git = "https://github.com/gear-tech/gear.git", tag = "v1.0.2" }
     ```

-6. Replace the default contents of `lib.rs` in the `counter` folder with the code for our first smart-contract.
+6. Replace the default contents of `lib.rs` in the `counter` folder with the code for our first program.

-    This simple smart-contract accepts `inc`, `dec`, and `get` commands.
+    This simple program accepts `inc`, `dec`, and `get` commands.
 Open `src/lib.rs` in your editor and paste the following code:

     ```rust
     #![no_std]